n1ghtmare/Nox/README.md

 	repository.Update(employee);
 ```

-Repository with dynamic magic
+A Dynamic Repository
 -----------------------------

-The repository can be used in some interesting ways if you declare it as `dynamic`, it will try its best to interpret your queries into the correct SQL, check this out:
+The repository can be used in some interesting ways if you declare it as `dynamic`, it will try its best to translate your method invokations into the correct SQL, check this out:

 ```cs
 	// declaring it as dynamic